-I have written and published hundreds, probably thousands of articles and photographs around the world over the 25-30 years.
+I have written and published hundreds, probably thousands of articles and photographs around the world over 25-30 years.
+Much of it was before the internet became widely available.
+Others were in print media, and not always made available online.
 Here I will try to add links to some of them as I recall them, or as I come across them.
 Feel free to brows and spread. il

 Saying Goodbye to The Bay